-- HRM ensures that staff are appropriately qualified - Educational technologist works with staff to provide additional training and induction to educational technologies.
+- HRM ensures that staff are appropriately qualified - Educational Technology Manager works with staff to provide additional training and induction to educational technologies.

 The following indicators are used to ensure staff are appropriately qualified and have opportunities to develop further skills.